The mission of the Child Support Services Division is to collect and disburse child support.

 Average Minutes of Telephone Call Wait Time

-Analysis of results and challenges: FY2019 saw a large increase in call wait times for customers.
-This was due to high staff turnover along with staff being involved with system testing.
-For the current year, the division expects to reduce wait times to meet the less than 5 minute goal.
+Analysis of results and challenges: FY2021 saw an overall decrease in call wait times for customers.
+We did not meet this measure due to high staff turnover.
+For the current year, the division hopes to reduce wait times to meet the less than 5-minute goal.